Aliases for HTR3E Gene

 GeneCards Summary for HTR3E Gene

-HTR3E (5-Hydroxytryptamine (Serotonin) Receptor 3E, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3E include obstructive sleep apnea and irritable bowel syndrome.
-Among its related pathways are CREB Pathway and Circadian entrainment.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity.
-An important paralog of this gene is HTR3A.
+HTR3E (5-Hydroxytryptamine Receptor 3E) is a Protein Coding gene.
+Diseases associated with HTR3E include Irritable Bowel Syndrome and Obsessive-Compulsive Disorder.
+Among its related pathways are Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and G protein-coupled serotonin receptor activity.
+An important paralog of this gene is HTR3C.